sosandstrom/pocket-review/README.md

 * Poll - Create a poll (still under development)
 * Mark as inappropriate

+A high level description of the REST end-points can be found [here](https://github.com/sosandstrom/pocket-review/wiki/REST-end-points).

 ### Unique product id

 Each method must include a unique product id provided by the application.
 The application might receive this id from some other service being integrated, e.g. a product catalog or a movie listing web service.
 It is up to the application to provide this id and ensure uniqueness and consistency throughout requests.